 Besides aesthetic consideration, there are technical challenges to overcome with flexible branding like using the correct file formats, image resolution and font types.
 A daunting task for a non-designer but it’s paramount to having a successful, and scalable, brand identity.
 Blurry images will look unprofessional and poor representation of your brand colours will dilute the identity and harm your recognition.

 #10 Get Your Imagery Right

-We stress the point of ensuring that your imagery is of the requisite quality and we mean the file size as much as the subject.
+We stress the point of ensuring that your imagery is of the requisite quality and paints your business in the right light.
 Unprofessional photography is potentially harmful to some businesses, while the amateur aesthetic can have its benefits to others.
 We have written a guide to choosing the appropriate photography for your business.

 It doesn’t always have to be a photographic approach either, we often find businesses adopting an illustrative style to their imagery as it aligns with their brand values and is a better vehicle for delivering their brand messaging.
 We have another piece of interest here for anyone considering the pros of illustration vs photography.

 Bonus #11 – Get Us To Do It!